Mission / Objectives of Department

 All Sec 2 students will undergo a 4 hours workshop where they learn to create animations through visual programming software.

-All Sec 2 students will have an IT training component in their Project Work (PW) where they learn to create Apple Apps through coding software, to create 3D printed artefact through 3D modelling software, or to create programs using micro:bit as solutions for science-related projects.
+All Sec 2 students will undergo one semester of Project Work.
+There is an IT training component in their Project Work (PW) where they learn to create science-related Apple Apps through coding software, to create programs using Micro:bit or to create 3D printed artefact through 3D modelling software; as innovative products and solutions for defined problems they experience, to improve the quality of life in a SMART ecosystem or for sustainable living.

 ICT-Driven project work develops pupils' learning in two ways, Self-Directed Learning (SDL) and Collaborative Learning (CoL).
 Knowledge application and communication skills are essential for such learning to take place.